scottiepowell/gh-pages-blog.github.io/_posts/2022-06-23-moving-disks-with-qm-command.md.md

    > this is a necesary step because i don't have an addtional SATA connector to plug additional storage into
 2. validate the VM is working on the intermediate USB storage
    > remove the old storage from the server
+3. Setup new SATA based storage on server
-3. Move content from intermediate USB storage to new SATA based storage
+   > move VM's from USB storage to SATA based storage
 4. validate the VM is working on the new SATA based storage

 ___